 EFDA-JET / SCIENCE PHOTO LIBRARY EFDA-JET / SCIENCE PHOTO LIBRARY

 Nuclear fusion research.
-Interior of the JET Tokamak device showing the mascot slave remote handling manipulator (centre).
+Interior of the JET Tokamak device at Culham, Oxfordshire, England.
 The ring-shaped chamber can confine hot plasma for use in fusion research.
-The remote handler allows both repairs and modifications in a hostile environment.
 The JET (Joint European Torus) device is the largest Tokamak in the world.
-It is situated in Culham, Oxfordshire, England, and is part of the EFDA (European Fusion Development Agreement) initiative to research & investigate the viability of fusion power.
-Nuclear fusion is the joining of light elements to form heavier elements, which releases large amounts of energy.
+It is part of the EFDA (European Fusion Development Agreement) initiative to research & investigate the viability of fusion power.
+Nuclear fusion is the joining (fusing) of light elements to form heavier elements, which releases large amounts of energy.
+It is hoped that fusion will be a clean, renewable energy source for the future.
+Photographed in November 2001.

 Model release not required.
 Property release not required.